Tal500/django-reactive-framework/README.md

 # Example

-You can start see an example by two methods:
+You can start see an example by either one of these two methods:

 * Starting the example server:
-    1. Open the command line, cd to example dir, and execute the following: python manage.py runserver
+    1. Open the command line in the root directory and execute the following: python example/manage.py runserver
     2. Open your browser and browse to: http://127.0.0.1:8000/
 * Import the example urls to your server (listed in src/django_reactive_framework/urls.py):